 - Please refer to the university website for details.

 Accommodation for International Students

-- University accommodation is managed by the university's partner organisation, Salford Student Village, with over 2,400 bedrooms within walking distance of the campus.
+- University accommodation is managed by the university's partner organisation, Campus Living Villages.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.